makeabilitylab/physcomp/arduino/rgb-led-fade.md

 ---
 **NOTE:**

 This is our most complex lesson yet.
-From a circuit standpoint, things are easy--it's the same circuit as [before](rgb-led.md).
+From a circuit standpoint, things are easy—it's the same circuit as [before](rgb-led.md) (yay!).
 From a coding standpoint, things are more complicated.
 If you don't have a coding background, it's OK if the code doesn't make sense.
 Try to read it and understand it given your current abilities.
 Certainly, feel free to copy the code and play with it on your own!

 ---